Press Release – Research Unit

 International students are ‘model immigrants’ for the labour markets of their host countries.
 But although the majority would like to stay and work after graduation, many international students fail to find adequate employment.
-The Study presents the results from the first international mapping of local support structures for the study-to-work transition of international students in Canada, Germany, the Netherlands and Sweden.
-It identifies shortcomings and recommends a joint effort of higher education institutions, employers and policy-makers in order to improve job entry support for international students and retain more international graduates as skilled migrants.
+SVR’s Research Unit presents the results from the first international mapping of local support structures for the study-to-work transition of international students in Canada, Germany, the Netherlands and Sweden.
+The study was based on a representative sample of 238 public higher education institutions in the four countries.
+It identifies shortcomings and issues recommendations for higher education institutions, employers and policy-makers.